49 to go

 I am an avid reader, spending many ours a day reading anything I can lay my hands on.
 My favourite book is ‘A heartbreaking work of staggering genius’ by Dave Eggers.
 My curiosity also comes in handy when I moderate discussions and facilitate dialogues, one of my main activities.
 Besides reading, I love film.
 My favourite movie is Donnie Darko, and every year, the International Film Festival Rotterdam is an annual highlight.

 What I love most is traveling the world in order to catch the Zeitgeist on a truly global scale.
 My favourite place so far is Beirut, capital, biggest city and most important harbour of Lebanon.
 My ultimate goal is to travel all countries of the world.
-After visiting Liechtenstein in 2013, I have visited every country on my own continent.
+With 150 countries visited there are still 48 to go.